 This year, the films are at the Castro Theater in San Francisco and at several other theaters in Berkeley, Oakland, Palo Alto, and San Rafael.

-Films at the Castro Theater run from July 21 - July 31, 2016.
+Films at the Castro Theater run from July 16 to August 2 for 2020.
 Each day the festival offers five to six shows each day.
 After opening night, films run from 11am or 12pm until late in the evening.

 The Castro Theater is near the corner of Market and Castro Streets in the Castro District.